 To wash by hand, use no more than a teaspoon of a light liquid detergent or baking soda.
 Combine it with a pail of boiling water.
 Allow the mop pad to soak in the water for around 25 minutes before rinsing it with clean water.

-Avoid using bleach or fabric softeners whenever possible.
+Avoid needing bleach or fabric softeners whenever possible.
 Microfiber, for example, can be harmed as a result of this.

 For 25 minutes, microorganisms are killed with hot water at a temperature of at least 160 degrees Fahrenheit.
 So, select a washing machine setting that will adhere to this.